How a Freelancer's Problem Became Software

 "If you don't design your own life plan, chances are you'll fall into someone else's plan.
 And guess what they have planned for you?
 Not much."
 (Jim Rohn)

+A career without a plan is not a career.
+It is a sequence of accidents arranged in chronological order.
 Your next job should not be a reaction to your last one.
 It should be a step in a direction you chose.
 Where do you want to be in five years?
 What skills do you need to get there?
-Which companies, which roles, which industries move you closer?
-Maybe these sound like obvious questions.
-In my experience, very few people actually answer them before they start applying.
+Which companies move you closer?
+These sound like obvious questions.
+In my experience, very few people answer them before they start applying.

 This is why HintCraft starts with goal setting.
 Not because it is a nice feature.
 Because without it, everything else is random.